Nicholas Dawlish (1845-1918)

 Boyhood cut short

-According to a family tradition the Dawlish family originally hailed from Devon but an ancestor serving with Royalist forces in the Civil War was wounded when Shrewsbury fell to Parliamentarian forces in 1645.
+According to a family tradition, the Dawlish family originally hailed from Devon – where there is a small coastal town called “Dawlish”.
+An ancestor serving with Royalist forces in the Civil War was wounded badly when Shrewsbury fell to Parliamentarian forces in 1645.
 Sheltered by a local family, and nursed back to health by the eldest daughter, he subsequently married her and never left.
-His descendent, Nicholas, was born exactly 200 years later, on December 16th 1845, the youngest of three children.
+There was some suspicion that Dawlish was not his real name, but that he adopted it as a nom-de-guerre to avoid recognition by the Parliamentarians, who were merciless in their persecution of Royalists in the years following their victory.
+His descendant, Nicholas, was born exactly 200 years later, on December 16th 1845, the youngest of three children.

 Nicholas’s father, Andrew, was an attorney, a profession with considerably less social standing then than it has today, and his mother, Jessica, came from minor gentry.
 She was to die in childbirth in 1850 and it is known that the loss affected Nicholas very deeply.
 His father was kindly but distant and did not remarry until 1877 though, despite outward respectability, he is believed to have consoled himself with a succession of lower-class women.
 Nicholas’s mother’s place was taken by his elder sister, Susan, and by his nurse, Mrs.Gore, who remained as housekeeper and to whom he was devoted throughout his life.
 Nicholas revered his elder brother, James, who followed their father into his practice but who died in a hunting accident in 1871.

-A major influence on the young Nicholas was his mother's brother Ralph, who had been a paymaster in the Navy.
-He contracted tuberculosis and retired from Navy in the mid-1850s to settle at Pau in the Pyrenees.
+A major influence on the young Nicholas was his mother’s brother Ralph, who had been a paymaster in the Navy.
+He contracted tuberculosis and retired from Navy in the mid-1850s and settled at Pau in the Pyrenees, a resort that was favoured because of its climate by many consumptives.
 Nicholas spent almost a year with him there, becoming fluent in French, and it was his uncle who facilitated his entry to the Royal Navy.
 Dying relatively young, Ralph was to bequeath Nicholas several farms in southern Shropshire from which he subsequently derived a modest private income.
-But Nicholas was never to know - or even guess - the truth about what his uncle had really been.
+But Nicholas was never to know – or even guess – the truth about what his uncle had really been.